virtualizebrief/collection/igel/readme.md

 # Igel
 Thin client management platform.
-Learn more about the company [here](https://igel.com).
+Learn more about the company here: https://igel.com.